LittleBigRefresh/Docs/patching/ps3.md

 Next, hit the button that says 'Autodiscover'.
 This will trigger Refresher to attempt to connect to the remote server to gather more details and extra patching instructions from it.

-Most servers based on Bunkum should support this protocol, most notably being Refresh.
+Most servers based on Bunkum, most notably Refresh, should support this protocol.
+Other servers such as Project Lighthouse do not support this protocol.
 Other servers such as Project Lighthouse do not support this protocol.

 If successful, Refresher will open a popup presenting the information it gathered from the server.
 Click 'Yes' to accept these settings, and Refresher will automatically do the rest when you patch.